 Who are we?

-With a strong interest in NW Wales, we are a group of (semi-) retired professors of environmental and marine science, marine conservation experts and marine business experts.
+With a strong interest in North Wales, we are a group of marine conservation experts, marine business experts and also professors of environmental and marine science.

 Our contributions include ad-hoc responses to consultations and planning proposals as needed, and regular meetings as a group to update NWWT on current developments and brainstorm on best ways forwards.